eclab/grains/pattern/README.md

 PATTERN takes an analog input and outputs four digital outputs which are high or low depending on the value of the input.
 You can output gates or triggers.

+## NOTE

+Pattern is kind of useless because the Arduino's analog inputs are noisy.
+I was hoping to cleanly generate a consistent discretized or beat pattern based on a sawtooth LFO or a triangle LFO but the amount of noise smoothing I am forced to add results in a kind of janky movement.
+It works well with SEQ16 though.

+So I'm not sure where Pattern is going -- I may make big changes in it towards a divider like MM-DIV...

 ## What is a Pattern?

 PATTERN outputs, well, patterns.
 A pattern is a sequence of 4 ones or zeros, such as 0111, which here I will call a 4-tuple.
 For example, 0100, 1100, 1111, 0010, 0101 is a pattern.
 The four ones or zeros in a 4-tuple correspond to each of the four outputs, in the order 4321.
 For example, 0101 means that outputs 1 and 3 are ON and outputs 2 and 4 are OFF.